Congestion Games with Distance-Based Strict Uncertainty: Introducing uncertainty

 In our strict uncertainty model, there is an underlying base game $\GG$, which is a NRG.
 However given an action profile (state) $\vec s$, each agent believes that there is some set of possible states, and selects her action based on worst-case assumptions.

 To define this set of possible states, we augment the description of every agent type with an \emph{uncertainty parameter} $r_i\geq 1$, and denote $\vec r = (r_i)_{i\leq m}$.
 The special case where all $r_i=r$ is called \emph{homogeneous uncertainty}.
-Sometimes it is also convenient to refer to $r_i$ as the uncertainty type.
 We adopt distance-based uncertainty, so that in a given state $\vec s$ (where the actual load on edge $e$ is $\ol s_e$), a type~$i$ agent believes that the load is anywhere in the range $[\ol s_e/r_i, \ol s_e\cdot r_i]$.
 Consequently, the agent believes that the cost she will suffer from using resource $e$ is between $c_e(\ol s_e/r_i)$ and $c_e(\ol s_e \cdot r_i)$.
 Agents apply this reasoning separately to each resource, thus the load state $\os'$ is considered \emph{possible} in load state $\os$ by a type $i$ agent, if $\ol s'_e\in [\ol s_e/r_i, \ol s_e\cdot r_i]$ for all $e\in E$.\footnote{ In the language of modal logic, we say that the $\os'$ is \emph{accessible} from $\os$ if the above holds.
-Our accessibility relation is symmetric, but non-transitive.}
+Our accessibility relation is symmetric, but non-transitive.
+While transitivity is a well accepted axiom in epistemic models~\cite{aumann1999interactive}, we argue that it does not make sense when there is a natural metric over states.}

 In other words, consider the distance metric $d(\os,\os')=\min\{x\geq 0 : \forall e\in E, \ol s_e \geq \frac{\ol s'_e}{1+x} \wedge \ol s'_e \geq \frac{\ol s_e}{1+x} \}$.
 Then $S(\vec s,r_i)=S(\os, r_i) = \{\os'\in \mathbb R_+^{|E|} : d(\os,\os')\leq r_i - 1\}$ is the set of load states that a type~$i$ agent believes possible given $\os$.
 Note that $\os'$ may not correspond to any actual state $\vec s'$, e.g. the total load on all paths may not sum up to total mass $n$, as an agent may not know exactly how many other agents participate.